Tuition Remission and Tuition Discount

 Registers for course(s) during regular registration period.
 Completes and signs the Tuition Remission Application, available on the Human Resources webpage and submits it with the Student Detail Schedule to his/her immediate supervisor for review.

-If the student's course load changes, immediately notifies Human Resources in writing.
+If the student's course load changes, immediately notify Human Resources in writing.

 Immediate Supervisor and